alejoberman-accor/doc-ci/troubleshooting.md

 The integration tests need to access to REC environments on the Accor internal network.
 That's why a local Androïd builder is running on the Mac Pro.

-If the container or/and the machine is down : [^1] No ping ?
-No SSH ?
+If the container or/and the machine is down
 Most of the time, the issue occurs because there is too much I/O operations during the build.

 Solutions :